syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/stepper-validation.md

 domainurl: ##DomainURL##
 ---

-# Validating steps
+# Steps validation in ##Platform_Name## Stepper control

-The validation state of the particular step is indicated by using the the `isValid` property.
-You can toggle the `isValid` property to `null`, `true` & `false` based on the application logic to default, success & error states.
-If the current step is invalid, the step needs attention before proceeding to the next step.
+You can define the validation state of each step by setting the `isValid` property.
+If the `isValid` is set as `true`, it shows the success state if `false` it displays the error state of the steps.
+The default value is `null`.

 > Based on the Stepper `stepType`, the validation icons will be displayed either as an indicator or as part of the step label/text.